National Lung Cancer Screening Program

 What role has Lung Foundation Australia played in the program?

-Lung Foundation Australia has played a key role in bringing the program to life.
-In 2019, Cancer Australia was tasked by the then Minister for Health to consider if a national lung cancer screening service would be possible.
-We submitted a report in support of a national screening program – which you can read here – and we launched the Lung Cancer Blueprint: The Next Breath recommending the Australian Government fund and implement a targeted national lung cancer screening program.
+Alongside passionate consumer advocates, Lung Foundation Australia led advocacy efforts for a National Lung Cancer Screening Program.
+We submitted a formal report, in support of a national screening program, available to read here.
+Lung Foundation Australia also launched the Lung Cancer Blueprint: The Next Breath urging the Australian Government to fund and implement a targeted national lung cancer screening program.

 What is the Lung Cancer Screening Consumer Committee?